eatal/eatal.github.io/_pages/projects.md

 This method implicitly estimates and corrects aerodynamic forces and momenta without depending on an aerodynamics model.
 It thereby eliminates the need for (often time-consuming and complicated) modeling based on flight data, and results in a vehicle-independent controller.
 We use the INDI controller to track the trajectory position and yaw, and their derivatives velocity, acceleration, jerk, snap, yaw rate, and yaw acceleration.
-Tracking of snap and yaw acceleration is enabled by direct control over the torque applied to the vehicle by closed-loop motor speed control using optical encoders attached to each motor (shown in picture).
+Tracking of snap and yaw acceleration is enabled by direct control over the torque applied to the vehicle.
+To achieve this, we use optical encoders attached to each motor (shown in picture) to measure the motor speeds.

 ### Publications and Media
 {: .no_toc}